thorin-schiffer/kivy_relayr/schedule.md

 ### Feedback

 - What you have learned
-- WHere to go from here
+- Where to go from here